-Instead of relying on the prevailing breeze to deliver its services, Windstream makes use of more tangible connections, such as fiber optics and copper wire.
-The company provides communications and technology services to business and residential customers in the US through a network of fiber and from more than 20 data centers.
+Instead of relying on the prevailing breeze to deliver its services, Windstream makes use of more tangible connections, such as fiber optic cable.
+The company provides communications and technology services to business and residential customers in the US through a network of fiber and from 13 data centers.
 Business services include multi-site networking, Internet access, cloud computing, colocation, online backup, and other managed services.
 Along with Internet and voice for its residential customers, it also offers video services.
-Call connection and backhaul services are offered to phone companies and wireless carriers.
+Call connection and backhaul services are offered to wireless carriers.

 Windstream serves business and residential customers across 48 US states and the District of Columbia.

 Sales and Marketing

 The company's sales channels include online, national agents, and telephone and direct sales representatives.
 It also sells from it 27 retail stores as well as through third-party dealers who sell directly to customers.